tim-taylor/evobee/docs/evobee-install.md

 From the evobee base directory:

-    > cd build
+    > cmake -S . -B build
-    > cmake ..
+    > cmake --build build
-    > make

-If all worked well, the evobee executable file should now be found in the `build` directory.
+If all worked well, the evobee executable file should now be found in the `build/Debug` directory.

 > Note for Linux users: should you ever need to do a completely fresh build of the system, there is a bash script named `clean` in the `build` folder, which can be run before repeating the steps listed above.